brimdata/zed/docs/lake/README.md

 1462078
 ```

-The `zq` common options are also available when invoking `zed lake zq`, so instead of a
+The `zq` common options are also available when invoking `zed lake query`, so instead of a
 pipeline we can get the same result in one shot via:

 ```
-zed lake zq -f table "count()"
+zed lake query -f table "count()"
 ```

-`zed lake zq` treats the lake as if it were one large set of data, regardless
+`zed lake query` treats the lake as if it were one large set of data, regardless
 of how many chunk files are in it.
 It's also possible to perform queries for
 each chunk; that's done with a command called `zed lake map`.
 This invocation of `zed lake`